Today's Articles

 I. Willis Cole

 As a Leader, Cole was a persistent champion of justice and fair play for Blacks.
 Active in the fight against Jim Crow laws and the push against segregated recreation facilities and streetcars in Louisville, he wrote editorials quoted by local, regional, and national publications.
 Helped mobilize support for bond issues to benefit black schools in Louisville.
-He was congratulated by President Harry S Truman for his editorials just before his death in 1950.
+He was congratulated by President Harry S Truman for his editorials just before he died in 1950.

 To Become an Editor